wandb/weave/docs/docs/guides/integrations/langchain.md

 ## Known Issues

 - **Tracing Async Calls** - A bug in the implementation of the `AsyncCallbackManager` in Langchain results in async calls not being traced in the correct order.
 We have filed a [PR](https://github.com/langchain-ai/langchain/pull/23909) to fix this.
-Therefore, the order of calls in the trace may not be accurate when using `ainvoke` and `abatch` methods in Langchain.
+Therefore, the order of calls in the trace may not be accurate when using `ainvoke`, `astream` and `abatch` methods in Langchain Runnables.